ZanderMonc/NanoWeb/README.md

     accepted files are currently zip directories of any number of .txt experiments for instance an optics11 d mode zipped ddirectory containing one file, a ".txt" file, with relevant header to the filetype followed by data.
-### JSON output (not working
+### JSON output (not working)
-    first click save to json, then download JSON file, JSON as test.json will be downloaded to your downloads folder.
+    not working - first click save to json, then download JSON file, JSON as test.json will be downloaded to your downloads folder.
 ### Features of NanoWeb Prepare

 	Users can apply filters from a drop down menu on the bottom left.